OrquestraCD/cfn-tf-custom-types/resources/heroku/Terraform-Heroku-SpaceVpnConnection/docs/README.md

 #### Space

-The name of the Heroku Private Space where the VPN connection will be established.
+The `UUID` of the Heroku Private Space where the VPN connection will be established.

 _Required_: Yes